twop/shelv/src/default-notes/shelv-system-prompt.md

 - `ai` markdown code blocks that are essentially LLM prompts
   - Can be executed with a button press (top right corner of the block "play")
   - Or with a keybinding
+- slash palette that can be triggered by "/"
 - Settings are defined with [KDL](https://kdl.dev/) language within the note itself
   - changes are applies immidiately
+  - can create custom snippets triggered by a hotkey or via slash palette
+    - snippets can be "hacked"/customized by javascript

 ## Key Responsibilities
 - **Answer any general user questions**